27 Things You Must Do To Get Your Car Ready For Winter

 Plus: Check out a handful of other car additives that could save you from costly repairs.

 Keep first-aid essentials in your car — including spare medications if you need them — to make sure you can stay alert while you’re waiting.
 Brush up on your first-aid skills so you’re ready if the situation calls for something more than a bandage.
 Find a first aid kit at Amazon.

 Warm Hat and Gloves

-Staying warm is the most important survival tactic when you're stranded in the winter.
-It's always a good idea to have an extra hat and gloves so you (or an under-clothed guest) can keep warm while getting your car out of a ditch, changing a tire or taking a look under the hood.
+When stranded in the winter, you need to stay warm.
+Stash an extra hat and pair of gloves in your car so you (or an under-clothed guest) can ward off frostbite while getting your car out of a ditch, changing a tire or taking a look under the hood.